 This herb and liquid formula is endlessly adaptable.
 Mix and match different herbs or try some baby greens such as arugula or spinach.
 Add some lemon zest or grated ginger.
 Throw in a handful of chopped nuts or grated cheese for a pesto-style cube.

-For one creative take that saves her time during the week, ATK cookbooks test cook Nicole Konstantinakos, who worked on the new Ultimate Meal-Prep Cookbook, creates picada-like herb cubes inspired by the Catalan cuisine her husband grew up with.
+For one creative take that saves her time during the week, test cook Nicole Konstantinakos, who worked on our Ultimate Meal-Prep Cookbook, creates picada-like herb cubes inspired by the Catalan cuisine her husband grew up with.

 Here’s how she does it: